Breast reduction surgery is an incredibly satisfying operation for my patients, and something I’m very passionate about performing.

 The costs of breast reduction surgery in Perth can be confusing.
 To help make things clearer we have listed the the following fees that make up the final cost.

-Anaesthetic fee: The anaesthetic fee is partially subsidised by Medicare and private health funds, with an out of pocket cost (also known as a ‘gap’) to pay.
+- Anaesthetic fee: The anaesthetic fee is partially subsidised by Medicare and private health funds, with an out of pocket cost (also known as a ‘gap’) to pay.
+Dr Colbert’s Anaesthesist will discuss this with you before your operation.

-More information on the exact costs associated with breast reduction can be found on our blog, which can be accessed by clicking here.
+More information on the exact costs associated with breast reduction can be found on our blog.

 Where can I find out more?